aik2mlj/cv-typst/cv.typ

 == RESEARCH EXPERIENCE
 #chiline()
+*Automatic Mixing with Audio Representation Learning and Generation* #h(1fr) June 2025 - Sept.
+2025 \
+Research Intern at Sony CSL Paris #h(1fr) Paris, France \
+- Achieved end-to-end audio mixing with a two-stage paradigm: mix-invariant representation learning, and latent audio generation.
+This is one of the pioneer works on this topic.
+- Experimented adding different schemes of self-supervision to the representation learning stage.
+- Advisor: Dr. Stefan Lattner.

 *Hierarchical Generation and Performance Rendering of Symbolic Music* #h(1fr) Sept.
 2023 -- Feb.
 2024 \
 Research Assistant at Music X Lab, MBZUAI #h(1fr) Abu Dhabi, United Arab Emirates